 Those agencies, in turn, might also work with resellers to help sell them.
 So sometimes you can get a package from the club, and sometimes you need a reseller.
 Like us.

 It so happens that Groundhopper Soccer Guides is one of those authorized resellers.
 It’s part of the consulting services we offer, along with trip planning and custom itineraries.
 Here’s more on how we are authorized to sell hospitality packages.

 There are other, less expensive hospitality options.
 These involve benefits like a buffet and bar with just a seat at the game, as opposed to a spot in a suite or box.
 They are priced according to the location of the seat and the quality of the food.
 So it will be one price for a sandwich, soda, and seat in the corner, and something else entirely for a midfield, mid-stand seat with a buffet and a cash bar.
 Also, of course, Watford is cheaper than Manchester United.

 Speaking of Prices …

 So what does all this cost?
 As you can imagine, there is a range – literally covering all the leagues of English soccer.
 You can get a suite at, oh, Bristol City starting at 75 pounds.
 If, on the other hand, you want to see Liverpool, now you’re talking hundreds of pounds (or more).
 And if you want into the FA Cup Final, that will be £500 and up!

 The pricing is determined first by the club, then by the level of experience, and then by the opponent – the same as with regular tickets.
 The place to start, as always, is with the club’s website.

 So a hospitality package can be an expensive proposition, or it can seem like a bargain, but in some cases it may be the only (legal) way you’re getting into that Premier League game you’ve been dreaming about.

-For more information like this, check out my ever-changing FAQ page on seeing English Soccer.
-And for super detailed assistance – including, perhaps, a hospitality package – check out my consulting services.
+For more information like this, check out our FAQ page on seeing English Soccer.